Frequently Asked Questions:

 Of course, if you have any extreme reaction, call 911 and go to the emergency department.

 San Luis Obispo is a wonderful town!
-We are happy to be a family oriented business and provide skin care, facials, botox, laser skin rejuvenation, deep skin resurfacing, microneedling, prp, laser tattoo removal and laser hair removal to the central coast.
+Open Canvas Laser is happy to be a family oriented business and provide skin care, facials, botox, laser skin rejuvenation, deep skin resurfacing, microneedling, prp, laser tattoo removal and laser hair removal to the central coast.